What you wear on a flight can help save your life

 (CNN) — There's perhaps nothing more terrifying than the thought of being on a plane when it crashes.
-If you were to somehow survive such a calamity, you'd rightly call it a miracle.
+If you were to somehow survive such a calamity, you'd rightly call it a travel miracle.

 But there are actually several simple things you can do to increase your chances of getting safely off a plane after something bad happens, says CNN transportation analyst Mary Schiavo.